apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### `async_load_task_pool_size`

-This configuration is just for compatible with old version, this config has been replaced by async_pending_load_task_pool_size and

-async_loading_load_task_pool_size, it will be removed in next version.
+This configuration is just for compatible with old version, this config has been replaced by async_loading_load_task_pool_size, it will be removed in the future.

 ### `async_loading_load_task_pool_size`